 9. Visit the Dole Plantation

 Go to a pineapple plantation, am I serious?
 Absolutely.
 Sure, you’ll be paying tourist-top-dollar if you buy a pineapple from the famous Dole Plantation, but there’s a lot to do there.
 Somewhere along the way, this functional pineapple plantation started adding tourist attractions, and it doesn’t seem to have stopped.
 Visiting the plantation is free, as are some activities like chocolate making and pineapple cutting.
 Some of the highlights have a small fee.
 If you’re game, try the world’s largest maze (or at least it was when it opened in 2008).
 I don’t know if it still holds the title, but it’s undeniably huge at about 2.5 miles of paths that merit an app.
 Reward yourself with a frozen pineapple whip once you escape.
 There’s also a vintage train tour and a plantation garden tour.
-This has got to be one of the best things to do in Oahu for kids.
+Perfect for kids.
 Find out more at Dole Plantation.
+Got a taste for the exotic?
+Check out my guide: 18 Hawaiian Fruits For A Taste of The Tropics.

 10. Visit a Luau